keebio/keebio-docs/docs/via.md

 The VIA app now comes in two flavors:

 - [Desktop App](https://github.com/the-via/releases/releases)
-  - With the desktop app, you will have to re-download it if there is a new release with additional features, but the benefit is that you can use it offline without an internet connection.
+  - With the desktop app, since it is a wrapper for the web app, it will still need an internet connection to work, but it can be a little bit more reliable with detecting your keyboard
   - To download the VIA Configurator app, you can go to the releases page here: [VIA Releases](https://www.github.com/the-via/releases/releases/latest).
 The app is available for Windows, macOS, and Linux.
 - [Web App](https://usevia.app)
   - With the web app, you don't have to do any updates on your end when new features are released.
 However, you are limited to Chrome-based browsers that support WebHID.
 (Sorry Firefox users)